VishalVish740/ScanForPay/README.md

 * You will see the payment page and scan the QR code or pay via Dabit card.
 * After Payment successful you can see the transaction history and list of product.

-# Puspose of this Project
+# Purpose of this Project

 * I built this project just for educational purpose, and now I thought of sharing it to the people who need it.
 Show your support by starring this repository.